Wshmaalii/Wshmaalii/README.md

 <h2 align="left">Hey!
-My name is Washma and I'm a Computer Scientist student in London!</h2>
+My name is Washma and I'm a Computer Science student in London!</h2>

 ###